gdbooks/LegacyOpenGL/Chapter5/point.md

 Start by enabling Light1 in the initialize function.
 Set it's diffuse color to red, ambient color to black and specular color to white.
 Set the attenuation of this new light to the default values, Constant: 1, Linear: 0, Quadratic: 0.
 So far everything has been pretty standard.
 Now comes the part that makes this light a local light.

 We are going to enable Ligh 1 just before the sphere is drawn, and Disable it right after, this ensures that only the sphere is lit.
-Then, we are going to set the light position AFTER the model matrix for the sphere has been foncigured.
+Then, we are going to set the light position AFTER the model matrix for the sphere has been configured.

 ```
 // Only affect sphere